Oksol79/Portfolio-Project-A-B-Testing-Analysis-with-Statistical-Methods-in-Python/README.md

 The dataset was created using a SQL query against tables in the BigQuery database.
 The dataset contained the following fields: date, country, device, continent, channel, test, test_group, event_name, and value.
 The event_name field represents user events and metrics used to analyze A/B testing results and conversion behavior in the sales funnel, including: add_payment_info, add_shipping_info, add_to_cart, begin_checkout, click, first_visit, new_account, page_view, scroll, select_item, select_promotion, session, session_with_orders, session_start, user_engagement, view_item, view_item_list, view_promotion, and view_search_results.
 Appropriate table joins were applied during the dataset creation, and UNION ALL was used to combine event-level data from multiple sources into a single analytical dataset.

 ## **List of tasks:**
+1. Connecting to a database.
+2. Description of the received dataset.
+3. Calculation of statistical significance.
+   3.1.
+Setting up conversion metrics.
+   3.2.
+Calculating significance in total for the test.
+   3.3.
+Saving results to disk for basic metrics.
+   3.4.
+Visualization of results for each test.
+     3.4.1.
+Visualization of results of all metrics for each test.
+     3.4.2.
+Visualization of results of only basic metrics for each test.
+   3.5.
+Analysis of basic metrics by continent.
+   3.6.
+Analysis of basic metrics by country.
+   3.7.
+Analysis of basic metrics by device.
+4. Overall Сonclusion.
+5. Results file.
+6. Dashboard in Tableau Public.

 ## **Demonstrated Skills:**